 PE & Sports Funding

-The government is providing additional funding to improve the provision of physical education (PE) and sport in primary schools.
+The government provides additional funding to improve the provision of physical education (PE) and sport in primary schools.
 This funding has been provided jointly by the Departments for Education, Health & Culture, Media and Sport.
 This funding is ring-fenced within the school’s delegated budget and can therefore be only spent on provision of PE and sport in schools.

 The following funding has been made available to our school since the start of the ‘PE & sports funding’ initiative: